 The Thoracic and Cardiac Divisions have active clinical research programs.
 The faculty participates in RSNA, ARRS, STR, NASCI and Fleischner Societies.
 At the Massachusetts General Hospital, abundant opportunities exist for scholarly activity including: educational exhibits, review articles, book chapters and original research.
 Fellows are expected to participate in clinical research projects in conjunction with the staff.

 The department provides secretarial assistance and the support of the Radiology Educational Media Service (REMS) in preparation of exhibits, presentations, and manuscripts.
 Assistance with statistical analysis is available through the Massachusetts General Hospital Institute for Technology Assessment.
 Departmental support is provided to fellows for presentation of research at major medical meetings.
 Dedicated academic time may be assigned to fellows who demonstrate a research commitment.
 Academic time is at least 12 days per year and may be as high as 1 day per week for fellows who demonstrate a serious research commitment.

 Research interests in the Divisions of Thoracic and Cardiac Imaging are extensive and include:

 - Computer Aided Diagnosis

-- CT Dose Reduction: extensive research including iterative reconstruction techniques, MBIR, kV modulation, etc.
+- CT Technology and Dose Reduction: extensive research including iterative reconstruction techniques, MBIR, kV modulation, new imaging technologies, etc.

 - Sub milli-sievert imaging